 We welcome volunteers to work communally in our garden.
 We do not have individual allotments.

 New volunteers should review our Garden Map before visiting the garden.
 If you are new to gardening in general, we also ask you to review the following short videos.
-This will help us maintain physical distancing by reducing the amount of in-person training.
+This will help us reduce the amount of in-person training.

 Weeding: Why weeding is important, the two kinds of weed root systems and how to remove them

 5 Watering Mistakes to Avoid: Under watering, watering seedlings, using a garden hose

 Choosing the Right Garden Tools: Tools for soil preparation, tools for weed control, using a wheelbarrow safely

 Additional Recommended Viewing

 - Local Weeds

 - Starting seeds with Michel @PNG

 - How to Grow a 3 Sisters Garden (recommended by Grace)